Dr Michelle Lokot

 United Kingdom

 Michelle has experience conducting qualitative research using interdisciplinary approaches.
-Her research interests include forced migration, gender, humanitarian assistance, gender-based violence, decolonising research and research methods.
+Her research interests include forced migration, gender, humanitarian assistance, gender-based violence and decolonisation.
 She has experience conducting feminist research and using participatory approaches.

-Michelle has a PhD in Gender Studies, a Masters degree in International and Community Development, a Bachelors degree in Law and a Bachelors degree in Arts.
+Michelle has a PhD in Gender Studies (SOAS), a Masters degree in International and Community Development, a Bachelors degree in Law and a Bachelors degree in Arts.

-Michelle is a Co-Director of the Health in Humanitarian Crises Centre and a member of the Gender Violence and Health Centre.
+Michelle is a Co-Director of the Health in Humanitarian Crises Centre.
+She is also a member of the Gender Violence and Health Centre.
 Michelle is part of the global GBV AoR Community of Practice.

 Affiliations